 A Living-Learning Community brings together business students who live on campus to enhance academic and social experiences.

 We also encourage you to join the Logistics Student Association, which sponsors field trips, guest speakers and an industry career fair and allows you to hone your leadership skills.

 The College of Business' Professional Leadership Program works with corporate partners throughout the region to get you the skills needed to be competitive in the workforce.

 The college is accredited by AACSB International — The Association to Advance Collegiate Schools of Business (777 South Harbour Island Blvd., Suite 750; Tampa, Fla.
 33602; telephone 813-769-6500).
 This distinction means it meets or exceeds strict academic standards for excellence in education.

 The course work is generally conceptual in nature with analysis and numerical (college algebra) problem solving courses toward the end of the program.
-In addition, you are required to participate in a 240-clock-hour paid internship after completing two core courses.
+In addition, you're required to participate in a 240-hour paid internship after completing two core courses.
 Paid internships are available from local firms with extensive focus on logistics and supply chain processes.